tuxedocat/dayone2md/README.md

 Install
 --------

+If you don't have `pipenv` and Python3.6, setup them by `brew install python3 pipenv` or using other tools.

-Just copy `dayone2md.py` somewhere, or clone this repository.
+Just copy `dayone2md.py` to somewhere, or clone this repository.

 ```sh
 $ git clone https://github.com/tuxedocat/dayone2md.git